 Audiences should expect intoxicating drama and impassioned pas de deux passages fuelled by the desires of one of ballet’s most irresistible heroines.

 Running Time: 2 hours, 40 minutes (including two intervals).

-English National Ballet’s Manon runs at Milton Keynes Theatre from Wednesday 24th October 2018 until Saturday 27th October 2018.
+English National Ballet’s Manon runs at Milton Keynes Theatre from Wednesday 24 to Saturday 27 October 2018.
 The national tour will then continue with performances at Mayflower Theatre, Southampton and London Coliseum.